Six takeaways from primaries in Wyoming and Alaska

 As she left the stage, Tom Petty's "I Won't Back Down" blared over the event's speakers.

-Palin, the 2008 Republican vice presidential nominee who has not run for office since then, is attempting a political comeback in the special election to fill the remaining months of the late Rep. Don Young's House term.
+Palin, the 2008 Republican vice presidential nominee who has not run for office since then, is attempting a political comeback in the special House election to fill the remaining months of the late GOP Rep. Don Young's term.

-But it will take weeks to sort out whether she wins the runoff election against fellow Republican businessman Nick Begich III and Democratic former state lawmaker Mary Peltola.
+But it will take weeks to sort out whether she wins the runoff election against businessman and fellow Republican Nick Begich III and Democratic former state lawmaker Mary Peltola.

 The top four candidates from a wide-open June special primary advanced to the runoff.
-But one of those candidates, independent Al Gross, has since dropped out of the race, a decision likely to boost Peltola, who is seeking to make history as the state's first Alaska Native in Congress.
+But one of those candidates, independent Al Gross, later dropped out of the race, a decision that likely boosted Peltola, who is seeking to make history as the state's first Alaska Native in Congress.

 A second race for the same seat

-At the same time Alaska is filling its at-large House seat in Tuesday's special election, the state held a primary for November's general election for a full term in the same seat.
-Palin, Begich III and Peltola will all advance to another top-four runoff, CNN projected.
-The fourth spot has not yet been projected.

-Republican Tara Sweeney, an Alaska Native backed by the state's powerful Native-owned corporations, was the fifth-place finisher in the June special primary and could be best positioned to win the fourth spot in the November general election for a full term.
+At the same time that Alaska was filling its at-large House seat in Tuesday's special election, the state held a primary for November's general election for a full term for the same seat.
+Palin, Begich III and Peltola will all advance to another top-four runoff, CNN projected, along with Republican Tara Sweeney, an Alaska Native backed by the state's powerful Native-owned corporations who served as assistant secretary for Indian affairs at the US Interior Department during the Trump administration.

 Other key races to watch in Alaska